stellar/slingshot/zkvm/docs/zkvm-impl.md

 TBD: describe the upcoming signer API that adds a layer of indirection between the witness keys and actual secrets — for HSM-compatibility and multi-party signing scenarios.

+### Contracts

+An [`input`](#input) instruction decodes a serialized contract.
+In the prover’s VM it pops an `Input` item from the stack that contains a previously created `Output` object with usual data items (with witnesses) and “frozen values”: values where quantity and flavors are represented by [open commitments](#commitments) instead of variables.

+The VM extracts the `Output` object from the `Input` and converts it to a [Contract type](zkvm-spec.md#contract-type) by allocating variables for each commitment within frozen values, turning them into actual [Value](zkvm-spec.md#value-type) types.

 ### Scalar witness

 Scalar witness represents either: